Skip to content

 speech_recognizer.recognized.connect(recognized)

-STEP 4: Handle session events and start keyword recognition:
+STEP 4: Handle session events and start keyword recognition.

 main.py